loremipsumdonec/vscode-elasticdeveloper/README.md

     - Mutiple environments
     - Ping an environment
     - Change target environment
+- Explore
+    - View deployed indices, aliases, templates and scripts in a environment
+    - View index mappings, aliases, statistics and settings
+    - Compare deployed index templates with files in the workspace
 - Index template
     - Deploy an index template to the target environment
     - Retract the index template from the target environment